-Queen Anne’s 1905 John Hay is one of many similar schools designed by James Stephen and constructed in the decade following the 1898 Klondike Gold Rush boom when Seattle’s population grew from a mere 80,000 people to well near 300,000 by 1910.
+Queen Anne’s 1905 John Hay is one of many similar schools designed by James Stephen and constructed in the decade following the 1898 Klondike Gold Rush boom when Seattle’s population grew from a mere 80,000 people to nearly 300,000 by 1910.
 The Seattle School District hired Stephen in 1899 to prepare plans and specifications for several schools, which were adopted as the “Model School Plan“ for later elementary schools in the district.

 Stephen’s model provided the basis for a flexible and economical approach to school construction.
-The wood construction system, truncated hip roof and standard floor plan facilitated a phased construction process in which an eight-, 12- or 20-room school could be constructed and later expanded.
+The wood construction system, truncated hip roof and standard floor plan facilitated a phased construction process in which an 8-, 12-, or 20-room school could be constructed and later expanded.
 The side walls of his buildings, while asymmetrical1, have a bank of three windows at each end of a central hallway.
 The hallway windows are flanked by window-free walls that facilitate additions without complicated redesigns.
 In plan, the buildings are cleverly organized with a central stairway on the front and symmetrical stairways in each of the rear corners.
 Consequently, the classrooms are all the same size, but they are located in different places front to back.
 In the front, there is one at each end of the building separated by stairs, offices and toilet facilities.
 In the rear they occupy the middle.
 Although standard floor plans and interior finish materials were used, the exterior elevations and details of these schools varied greatly and exhibited wood detailing indicative of Stephen’s background as a carpenter and cabinetmaker.2 John Hay’s twin octagonal towers and their pyramidal roofs flank a projecting entrance bay with scroll saw cut porch brackets.
 Each floor of the central bay is graced by a set of Palladian style windows.
-Those details, along with decorative stucco and wood panels in the spandrels between first and second story windows and the purely ornamental widow’s walk on the roof, reflect Stephen’s woodworking experience.
+Those details, along with decorative stucco and wood panels in the spandrels between first- and second-story windows and the purely ornamental widow’s walk on the roof, reflect Stephen’s woodworking experience.

 Stephen’s first modern school design permitted easy expansion as enrollments increased.
 Some records say that Edgar Blair, Stephen’s successor as School Architect, designed an addition to the wooden John Hay building in 1914; however, there is no evidence of it.
 The city’s landmark nomination for the wooden John Hay building contends that Queen Anne’s John Hay Elementary School is the only unaltered Stephen school in Seattle.3

 Stephen became a School District employee in 1901 and continued in this capacity as the official School Architect until late 1910.
-During this period, he was responsible for the design of over 50 schools.4 Among Stephen designed schools that are similar to the 1905 John Hay and still standing in 2012 are the Allen School wooden building (1904, now the Phinney Neighborhood Center), Interlake (1904, now the Wallingford Center), Summit (1905, now the Northwest School), Seward (1905, now TOPS @ Seward), Stevens (1906) and Latona (1906, altered, now the John Stanford International School), originally John Hay’s identical twin.
+During this period, he was responsible for the design of over 50 schools.4 Among Stephen-designed schools that are similar to the 1905 John Hay and still standing in 2012 are the Allen School wooden building (1904, now the Phinney Neighborhood Center), Interlake (1904, now the Wallingford Center), Summit (1905, now the Northwest School), Seward (1905, now TOPS @ Seward), Stevens (1906) and Latona (1906, altered, now the John Stanford International School), originally John Hay’s identical twin.

 Stephen was a busy man.
-In 1908, he prepared a report on modern school design, construction and equipment.
+In 1908, he prepared a report on modern school design, construction, and equipment.
 This report led to the creation and adoption of the second model plan that incorporated fireproof materials including concrete, masonry and terra cotta.
 These new school plans also incorporated modern lavatory equipment.5

 By the time burgeoning enrollments called for adding yet again to John Hay, the school board had adopted rules requiring fireproof designs of brick, terra cotta and concrete construction.
 There would be no wooden schools built after Stephen’s work in the first decade of the 20th C.